JALAL-00/anycomp/README.md

-# Anycomp - Fullstack Developer Project Assessment (ST COMP HOLDINGS SDN BHD)
+# Anycomp - Fullstack Project

 This is a complete, production-grade implementation of the **Anycomp Specialist Registration and Management System**, developed as a full-stack proficiency assessment.